scott2mu/it3038c-scripts/Project3/readme.md

 In this project, I created a script that converts currency given the currency acronyms and amount.
-Please refer to the link below for to currency acronyms.
+Please refer to the link below for currency acronyms.

 https://www.easymarkets.com/int/learn-centre/discover-trading/currency-acronyms-and-abbreviations/